All Episodes

 We're just, you know, middle class.

-That's a husband and not work.
+Both my husband and I work.

-I'm not I'm not trying to be nosy.
+I'm not trying to be nosy.

 How do we define middle class?